 In addition to the 48 hour working week, the basic rights and protections that the regulations provide are:

 - For night shift workers, a limit of an average of 8 hours work in 24 which they are required to work.

 - Night workers have the right to receive free health assessments.

-- A minimum 11 hours rest a day.
+- A minimum 11 hours between shifts.

 - Getting a day off each week.